Poland in the Eurovision Song Contest 2009: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 30 January 2009, a special allocation draw was held which placed each country into one of the two semi-finals.
+On 30 January 2009, an allocation draw was held which placed each country into one of the two semi-finals.
 Poland was placed into the second semi-final, to be held on 14 May 2009.
 The running order for the semi-finals was decided through another draw on 16 March 2009 and Poland was set to perform in position 5, following the entry from Serbia and before the entry from Norway.

 The second semi-final and the final were broadcast in Poland on TVP1 and TVP Polonia with commentary by Artur Orzech.
 The Polish spokesperson, who announced the Polish votes during the final, was Radek Brzózka.